CGCE: Classifier-Guided Concept Erasure in Generative Models: Proposed Method

 \subsection{Plug-and-Play Safeguarding for Diverse Generative Models}

 Many existing concept erasure methods are architecture-specific, often developed and tested exclusively on models like Stable Diffusion v1.4 (SD-v1.4) \cite{sd1}.
-While training-free approaches like SAFREE \cite{safree} offer greater flexibility by operating across diverse model backbones, their reliance on token-level proximity to a predefined ``toxic subspace" can limit their effectiveness against prompts where harmful concepts are expressed implicitly or contextually.
+While training-free approaches like SAFREE \cite{safree} offer greater flexibility by operating across diverse model backbones, their reliance on token-level projection fundamentally limits their effectiveness.
+As established in \cref{sec:motivation}, modern text encoders distribute semantic meaning across the entire sentence, causing token-level proximity to a predefined toxic subspace to fail against harmful concepts that are contextually entangled within seemingly safe tokens.
 Our method is designed to address this gap.
 By training a classifier on a dataset of entire prompt pairs, our approach learns the holistic semantic meaning and context of the prompt, rather than just the proximity of individual words.
 This enables the classifier to identify unsafe patterns and combinations of words that may only be harmful when used together, providing greater robustness against implicit prompts.
 Furthermore, since our lightweight classifier operates on the text embedding space, it functions as a plug-and-play module that can be easily integrated with various T2I and T2V models without requiring any modification to their weights.
-For example, a classifier trained on CLIP embeddings can safeguard both SD-v1.4 and SD-v2.1 \cite{sd1}, while one trained on T5 embeddings is compatible with modern models like SD-v3 \cite{sdv3} and FLUX \cite{flux}.
-To demonstrate our method's versatility and effectiveness, \cref{subsec:diverse_models} provides a detailed qualitative and quantitative evaluation on a range of modern generative models, including T2I architectures like SD-v3 \cite{sdv3}, FLUX \cite{flux} and VAR \cite{switti, infinity}, and T2V models such as HunyuanVideo \cite{hunyuanvideo} and CogVideoX \cite{cogvideox}.
+For example, a classifier trained on CLIP embeddings can safeguard both SD-v1.4 and SD-v2.1 \cite{sd1}, while one trained on T5 embeddings is compatible with modern models like SD-v3 and FLUX.
+To demonstrate our method's versatility and effectiveness, \cref{subsec:diverse_models} provides a detailed qualitative and quantitative evaluation on a range of modern generative models, including T2I models like SD-v3, FLUX and VAR, and T2V models such as HunyuanVideo \cite{hunyuanvideo} and CogVideoX \cite{cogvideox}.